maratai/craftery/fiber_arts/fiber_tools.md

 - [Fancy Kitty](https://fancy-kitty.com/) Blending Board
 - [Fancy Kitty](https://fancy-kitty.com/) Wool Picker - works a treat, with a clever and thoughtful safety lock.
 - [Fiber Artist Supply Co.](https://www.fiberartistsupply.com/) yarn swift and cone holder.
-- Lazy Kate - came as an extra with the Ashford Traveller, not sure of the manufacturer.
+- Lazy Kates - came as an extra with the Ashford Traveller, not sure of the manufacturer.
 I also have a folding Spinolution version.
 - Nålbinding needles, various, from friends and family.
-- niddy noddy - mine was an extra with the Ashford Traveller, cleverly made of PVC pipe!
+- niddy noddy - One was an extra with the Ashford Traveller, cleverly made of PVC pipe!
+The other is a very well designed Spinolution version that can be pulled apart for transport.
 - pickup sticks, various.
 - Saori Kenzo ready-made warp system